fdonnet/PrestaShop-Webp-QuickAnd/README.md

 ## 5) Fallback for 404 on webp
 If you add new products and your webp image version in not ready yet.
 Put in place a protection to show the .jpg version.
 Script in js folder.
-See where you want to put this script (in your theme).
+See where you want to put this script (in your theme or better, integreated in your theme.js).

     function onErrorImgWebp() {
     this.onerror = null;